-The actors who seem to be consistently working within the Boston television market are the ones who are not only highly skilled at their trade, but are also always completely prepared for the audition.
+The actors who seem to be consistently working within the Boston television market are the ones who are not only highly skilled at their trade but are also always completely prepared for the audition.

 They know their lines in advance and they are always punctual, whether appearing for an open casting call or for a specific audition.
-Most of these actors also have demo videos which are easily accessible on-line.
+Most of these actors also have demo videos that are easily accessible on-line.
 In most cases, the casting director has already viewed the actor’s demo for the role before they show up for the audition.

 An actor can never be over-prepared when auditioning for a part in a television commercial.
 Punctuality and the first impressions are all extremely important in getting cast for any part.